jerrylee1697/HackUCI19/pages/Facebook_Projects.md

       <h5 class="mb-1">Prop-Types</h5>
       <small class="text-muted">JavaScript</small>
     </div>
-    <p class="mb-1">You can use prop-types to document the intended types of properties passed to components.
-React (and potentially other libraries—see the checkPropTypes() reference below) will check props passed to your components against those definitions, and warn in development if they don’t match.</p>
+    <p class="mb-1">You can use prop-types to document the intended types of properties passed to components. </p>
     <small class="text-muted">Runtime type checking for React props and similar objects.</small>
   </a>
   <a href="Flow(Facebook)" class="list-group-item list-group-item-action">